jwergieluk/wergieluk-com/content/posts/migration-to-hugo-netlify.md

 ---
-title: Notes on migrating this blog to Netlify and Hugo
+title: "Notes on migrating this blog to Netlify and Hugo"
 date: 2018-10-03 16:33:56 +0000
 lastmod: 2018-10-20
 ---